tijmenb/yard-markdown-docs-collected/outputs/lsegal---yard.md

 Creates a new docstring with the raw contents attached to an optional object.
 Parsing will be done by the {DocstringParser} class.

+**To properly parse directives with proper parser context within handlers, you should not use this method to create a Docstring.
+Instead, use the {parser}, which takes a handler object that can pass parser state onto directives.
+If a Docstring is created with this method, directives do not have access to any parser state, and may not function as expected.**

 **Params**: